Marketing & Branding Advice

 Your firm just approved a major marketing initiative: Redesigning the website.
-As the Marketing Manager you are probably thinking, “I’m already busy.
+As the Marketing Manager, you are probably thinking, “I’m already busy.
 What have I gotten myself into?”
-Good question.
+Good question!

-Selecting Your Agency Partner: 6 hours and up
+Selecting Your Agency Partner: 2-3 days and up

 Website Kick-Off Meeting: 1-2 hours